 Whether we speak of eCommerce stores or online shoppers; there is no shortage of either one of them today.
 With more and more businesses coming up, people are flooded with websites to choose from while making a purchase.
 At such times, besides prices and discounts, the single most important factor in their minds is the comfort.
 And the shopping ease and comfort of a website is solely dependent on its UX design.
-Therefore, the need of building an excellent UX design can’t be underestimated.
+Therefore, the need for building an excellent UX design can’t be underestimated.

 From the minute, your customer lands on your website; it is your job to ensure his experience his smooth and fun.
 People love shopping and the last thing they need is a buggy website putting their spirits down.
 Listed below are a few elements you must analyze your e-commerce store for and if you think they’re below standards, you need to get working on them immediately.

 You might have the best website in the world but until and unless it works equally well on other devices, it is no good.
 If statistics are to be believed, around 50% of online users use mobile devices and there is a steady 10% rise in the numbers each year.
 Think of it this way, if you are present on the web, you’re only accessible while your customer is in front of a computer.
 But if you have a responsive site, you’re accessible to all devices and this will surely boost your sales.